If a tree falls in a forest and no one hears it, did it really fall?

 Lead time refers to how much time a project takes from request to final delivery.
 This KPI essentially measures efficiency.
 Tracking lead time means you can see how efficiently your workflows and individual employees are working.

 Creative directors can use this measurement to make adjustments to the creative process and to give feedback to individual employees.
-Refer to my blog post from a few months ago for a more thorough explanation of time tracking on creative teams.

 2. Estimated vs. Actual Project Time